-The Services and treatments you will have are all written down in a care plan, which explains what they are for, how they work and who is responsible for each part.
+The services and treatments you will have are all written down in a care plan, which explains what they are for, how they work and who is responsible for each part.
 You should always be involved in deciding what goes into your care plan and will always be able to have a copy of it.

-Your consultant and/or care co-ordinator will talk through with you what the choices are, discuss them and agree your care.
+Your consultant and/or care co-ordinator will talk you through what your choices are, discuss them and agree your care.